Selene310187/Bond-of-Friendship/README.md

 ### Lesser Power 1: Bond of Friendship (the Actor Manager)
 Used for managing features and actors (i.e. followers and all types of commanded actors such as summons or reanimated minions).

 - **Automatic Calm:** A passive ability that automatically stops any hostility due to friendly fire towards other actors who possess this ability, as well as the player.
 All of your follower's summons automatically receive the ability (*requires Papyrus Extender*).
 However, attacking your own summons won't trigger automatic calming.
-Please use the 'Ignore Friendly Hits' setting instead.
+You will need to enable the 'Ignore Friendly Hits' setting as well to handle this scenario."
 - **Friendly Hits:** This option toggles whether the actor ignores friendly fire or reacts to it.
 - **Knockout Prevention:** Grants a passive ability that automatically triggers when the actor's health drops below 40% to protect them from being knocked out.
 - **Edit Stats:** Customize the actor's attributes, including health, stamina, magicka, combat/magic/stealth skills, and resistances.
 (Only available in the single-actor version of this power. *Requires UIExtensions*.)